7 Beams

 Click to expand

 In Section 7.1 we found the internal shear force and bending moment at specific points in the beam by cutting a cross-section at a given point and using equilibrium.
-The method in this section is similar, but instead of cutting a cross-section at a specific point we’ll instead cut a cross-section at distance ‘x’ from the left end of the beam.
-We’ll draw a free body diagram and determine the internal shear force (V) and bending moment (M) as before, but this time we’ll end up with equations for V and M that are functions of distance x.
+The method in this section is similar, but instead of cutting a cross-section at a specific point, we’ll cut a cross-section at distance x from the left end of the beam.
+We’ll draw an FBD and determine the internal shear force (V) and bending moment (M) as before, but this time the resulting equations for V and M will be functions of distance x.

 To draw the diagrams, we can solve this equation at two values of x.
 It is often simplest to solve when x = 0 and when x = L, the length of the beam.
-This gives us two points on our diagram which we can then connect.
-The shape of the diagram depends on the highest power of x that appears in the equation.
+These are two points we can then connect on our diagram.
+The diagram’s shape depends on the highest power of x that appears in the equation.

-For x0 we get a flat horizontal line
+For x0 we obtain a flat horizontal line.

-For x1 we get a straight diagonal line
+For x1 we obtain a straight diagonal line.

 7.4 Graphical Method Shear Force and Bending Moment Diagrams